SeaQL/sea-orm/examples/jsonrpsee_example/README.md

 1. Modify the `DATABASE_URL` var in `.env` to point to your chosen database

-1. Turn on the appropriate database feature for your chosen db in `Cargo.toml` (the `"sqlx-sqlite",` line)
+1. Turn on the appropriate database feature for your chosen db in `core/Cargo.toml` (the `"sqlx-sqlite",` line)

 1. Execute `cargo run` to start the server

-2. Send jsonrpc request to server
+1. Send jsonrpc request to server

 ```shell
 #insert